You are here:

 Please be aware, if you choose to submit your application directly at the Embassy or Consulate General the appointment time will exceed the appointment waiting time of TLScontact.
 In urgent cases, it is therefore recommended to lodge the visa application directly at TLScontact.

 Applicants of a visa D shall book an appointment through TLScontact.
 The appointment booking is free of charge.
 The application needs to be lodged at the Embassy or Consulate General directly.
-Personal appearance of each applicant is required and therefore mandatory.
+Personal appearance is mandatory for artists and students (education and trainings).

 Concerning the documents required, please refer to the link section on the right hand side “Leaflets: Visa D requirements”.